paytonison/hover-zoom/README.md

 ## Usage

 - Hover any image, linked thumbnail, or element with a background image.
-When a larger source exists, an overlay appears near the pointer.
+When a larger source exists (at least 20% bigger than the displayed size), an overlay appears near the pointer.
 - Move the pointer to reposition the overlay.
 It automatically flips sides so it never blocks the hovered content.
-- Move the pointer away, switch tabs, or hit `Esc` (if your manager maps it to disable scripts on the page) to dismiss the preview.
+- Move the pointer away, switch tabs, or blur the window to dismiss the preview.

 The script only reacts to mouse/pen pointer events and ignores touch entirely so it stays out of the way on mobile-style interactions.